YamilaTimmer/depmap-dashboard/README.md

 ### Select Parameters
 Use the sidebar to select the wanted genes, cancer types, and additional demographic filters, including patient sex, race, and age category.
-The use-case determines how many genes/cancer types can be selected in total.
+The usecase determines how many genes/cancer types can be selected in total.

 - **Genes**: include a total of 19194 humane genes
 - **Cancer types** (OncotreePrimaryDisease): contains a plethora of different cancer diseases of which the cell lines were extracted
-- **Sex**: biological sex the patient was born with, contains 3 options, 'Female', 'Male', and 'unknown' (due to some missing values).
+- **Sex**: biological sex the patient was born with, contains 3 options, 'Female', 'Male', and unknown (due to some missing values).
 'Male' and 'Female' are selected by default.
 - **Ethnic background**: contains the following options: 'caucasian', 'asian', 'black_or_african_american', 'african', 'american_indian_or_native_american', 'east_indian', 'north_african' and unknown (due to some missing values)
 - **Age category**: age category of the patient, contains 4 options: 'Fetus', 'Pediatric', 'Adult' and unknown (due to some missing values)